-1. On January 22, 2016, the International Bureau of the World Intellectual Property Organization (WIPO) received a request from the Permanent Mission of the United States of America to the World Trade Organization (WTO), on behalf of the Delegations of Canada, Japan, the Republic of Korea and the United States of America, to resubmit the "Joint Recommendation on the Use of Databases for the Defensive Protection of Genetic Resources and Traditional Knowledge Associated with Genetic Resources", contained in document WIPO/GRTKF/IC/28/8, for discussion by the Twenty-Ninth Session of the Intergovernmental Committee on Intellectual Property and Genetic Resources, Traditional Knowledge and Folklore (IGC), as a working document under the Agenda Item "Genetic Resources".

-2. Pursuant to the request above, the Annex to this document contains the proposal referred to.

-3. The Committee is invited to take note of and consider the proposal in the Annex to this document.
+- 1. On February 23, 2018, the International Bureau of the World Intellectual Property Organization (WIPO) received a request from the Permanent Mission of the United States of America to the World Trade Organization (WTO), on behalf of the Delegations of Canada, Japan, the Republic of Korea and the United States of America, to resubmit the "Joint Recommendation on the Use of Databases for the Defensive Protection of Genetic Resources and Traditional Knowledge Associated with Genetic Resources", as contained in document WIPO/GRTKF/IC/34/10, for discussion by the Thirty-Fifth Session of the Intergovernmental Committee on Intellectual Property and Genetic Resources, Traditional Knowledge and Folklore (IGC). - 2.
+Pursuant to the request above, the Annex to this document contains the proposal referred to. - 3.
+The Committee is invited to take note of and consider the proposal in the Annex to this document.